-- 8.1 Appendix 1 also details the proposed funding strategy for the 2022/23 programme together with indications for the funding of the next two years.
-For 2022/23, the programme will be funded by a combination of Government Grant, Earmarked Reserves and the use of Internal Cash.
+- 8.1 Appendix 1 also details the proposed funding strategy for the 2023/24 programme together with indications for the funding of the next two years.
+For 2023/24, the programme will be funded by a combination of grant funding, earmarked reserves, direct revenue funding and the use of internal cash.
 This is also reviewed within the Treasury Management Strategy Report. - 8.2 The Authority will also seek to fund as much of the programme as possible through direct revenue contribution should additional savings be available in year.